UKHO/coffee-and-code/README.md

 # Coding
 -------------
 * :blush: [Codewars](https://www.codewars.com/) - exercises in many programming languages.
 Submit a working solution and level up!
 Join the UKHO clan to be part of the UKHO leaderboard
+* :blush: [JetBrains Academy](https://www.jetbrains.com/academy/) - learn to program by creating working applications.
+This is a paid for service but there is a free trial and the "beta" tracks are also free.

 # Courses - Python Beginner
 -------------